 Everyone's life is a story, unique and precious.
 One of the greatest gifts one person can give another is being a listening presence.
 And when we hit a crisis in our lives, such as a hospitalization or serious illness, having a listening presence to hear our stories is more crucial than ever.
 An attentive listening presence can help bring about renewed hope and healing.
 This is the core work of the hospital chaplain.

 The role of Chaplains at Lancaster General Health

 The Chaplaincy Care and Education Department was established in 1964 and initially funded by the Lancaster County Council of Churches.
-Today the department consists of five full-time staff chaplains, three part-time staff chaplains, a Roman Catholic priest, 10 Chaplain Associates, three Clinical Pastoral Education Residents, and a Chaplain Fellow in Oncology.
+Today the department consists of six full-time staff chaplains, two part-time staff chaplains, a Roman Catholic priest, 10 Chaplain Associates, three Clinical Pastoral Education Residents, and a Chaplain Fellow in Oncology.

 Chaplains provide one-to-one, short-term support to patients, their families and hospital staff.
 The department operates on a referral basis and receives requests from nursing, physicians, social workers, patient representatives, clergy, patients and family members.
 In addition, chaplains are included in a number of hospital emergency protocols.

 Chaplains also provide support, counseling, and referral for hospital staff and their families and limited outpatient counseling and support to former patients and their families.

 Staff chaplains provide lectures and workshops for various LG Health entities, community organizations and agencies.
 They also serve as a liaison between the hospital and Lancaster area religious communities by: